 The National Sleep Organization recommends changing your pillows every three years to prevent the buildup of bacteria, dust and allergens.
 Pillows should also be washed every six months to keep them clean and hygienic.
 If you are using Hollowfibre pillows, you will surely want to know how to give them the proper care.
 Different pillow fillings require different maintenance procedures, so here are specific tips to follow when caring for Hollowfibre pillows.

-You can wash your pillows in the washing machine using regular wash cycle.
-This is usually enough to make sure that bacteria, viruses, germs and dust mites die.
-To make sure that they do not survive, make sure to launder the pillows in hot water.
-Use mild detergent so you don’t destroy the polyester and cotton filling inside.
+Hollowfibre pillows are machine washable.
+A regular wash cycle is usually enough to kill bacteria, viruses, germs and dust mites.
+To make certain that they do not survive, it is best to launder the pillows in hot water.
+Use mild detergent so you don’t compromise the integrity of the fibre filling inside.

-If you want hand wash your pillows, get a basin and fill it with hot water and dissolve detergent.
-Get your pillow and submerge the pillow in the hot sudsy water.
-Let it soak for around 15 minutes and get a soft brush.
-Brush all around the pillow and then rinse thoroughly.
-Make sure that the water is clear before hanging it out to dry.
+If you want to hand-wash your pillows, get a basin and fill it with hot water.
+Add a mild detergent and submerge the pillow in the hot sudsy water.
+Let it soak for around 15 minutes to loosen all the dirt and grime.
+Clean heavily soiled sections using a brush with soft bristles.
+Then, rinse the pillow thoroughly until the water runs clear before hanging it out to dry.

 Quilted Pillow Protector

 The sun is a natural germ and bacteria killer.
-Sunning your hollowfibre pillows kills germs and bacteria while providing a deodorizing effect.
-If you don’t have time to wash your pillow but feel that it really needs a good washing, a good alternative is to leave them out on a hot day and let the sun do its magic.
-As a bonus, your pillows smell great after a few hours outside the sun. don’t forget to turn to the other side for even sunning.
+Sunning your Hollowfibre pillows regularly is a good way to keep these harmful microbes at bay.
+If you don’t have time to wash your pillows, a good alternative is to leave them outdoors on a hot day and let the sun do its magic.
+Sunning also has a deodorizing effect so it can help to remove unpleasant odours.
+Your pillows will smell great after a few hours under the sun.
+Don’t forget to turn them onto the other side for even sunning.